-McKinnon: Not really, I mean we just kind of hang out until we play, and then we go and when we all have our instruments, we all fist pound each other, us and the entire crew, right before we go on stage.
+Not really, I mean we just kind of hang out until we play and then when we all have our instruments, we all fist pound each other, us and the entire crew, right before we go on stage.
 That’s the only ritual we have.

 How do you keep from losing your voice when you’re in the middle of a massive tour?

-“The Downfall Of Us All” has become an anthem.
+“The Downfall Of Us All” has become something of an anthem in the scene.
 What kind of buzz do you get from looking out into a crowd and seeing everyone singing the words to something you wrote?

-Do you set out to write songs like that [“Downfall”]?
+Do you intentionally set out to write memorable songs like that?

-My absolute favourite song of yours is “I’m Made of Wax…”, but one of the best parts of it is probably the film clip.
+A personal favourite of mine is “I’m Made of Wax…”, but one of the best things about it is probably the film clip.
 Have you guys always wanted to wail on small children in a game of kickball?
-How did that come about?

-Several of the songs on “Homesick” actually feature guest vocalists.
-Do you like doing collaborations with other artists?
-Or do you prefer it when you’re just singing by yourself.
+Several of the songs on Homesick actually feature guest vocalists.
+Do you like doing these sorts of collaborations with other artists or do you prefer it when you’re just singing by yourself?

-Is there anyone that you really want to work with?
+Is there anyone in particular that you’re looking to work with?

 And going on from that, who do you most admire in the music world?